ices-eg/wg_WGEEL/Misc/data_call_2024/DE_ISSUES.md

 * 2 new values inserted in the database

 ## Annex 9

+### samplinginfo
+* 9 values updated in the db (sai_info)

+### group metrics
 * 157 values deleted from group table, cascade delete on metrics
+* 147 and 1319 new values inserted in the group and metric tables

+### individual metrics
 * 10394 values deleted from fish table, cascade delete on metrics
-* 9 values updated in the db (sai_info)
-* 147 and 1319 new values inserted in the group and metric tables
 * 10394 and 62214 new values inserted in the fish and metric tables

 ## Annex 10

-### samplinginfo

-### group metrics

-### individual metrics
+* 180 new values inserted in the database
+* 148 values updated in the db